-The most stunning casino in Canada, given its location on the Ile Notre-Dame and overlooking the Vieux-Port and the glittering towers of downtown.
+The most stunning casino in Canada, given its location on the lle Notre-Dame and overlooking the Vieux-Port and the glittering towers of downtown.
 The casino offers a full house of attractions including four superb dining facilities and nightly variety shows.
-Over 18s only. § 1 ave du Casino, Ile Notre-Dame • Map E6 • Open daily • Free • www.casino-de-montreal.com
+Over 18s only. § 1 ave du Casino, lle Notre-Dame • Map E6 • Open daily • Free